The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach: Results

 \subsection{Implementation details}

-For our component selection, we use W2v-BERT \footnote{https://huggingface.co/facebook/w2v-bert-2.0}~\cite{communication2023seamlessmultilingualexpressivestreaming} as the speech encoder.
+For our component selection, we use W2v-BERT~\footnote{https://huggingface.co/facebook/w2v-bert-2.0}~\cite{communication2023seamlessmultilingualexpressivestreaming} as the speech encoder.
 The connector module is implemented as a single-layer Transformer encoder with a hidden dimension of 1024 and 16 attention heads.
 Similarly, we employ a one-layer Transformer Decoder with a hidden dimension of 1024, 16 heads, and a trainable number of queries ($N_{queries}$) as the compression module.
 This module is also used for attention pooling by setting $N_{queries} = 1$.

 For the language model, we use OLMo 2 1B\footnote{https://huggingface.co/allenai/OLMo-2-0425-1B-Instruct}~\cite{olmo20252olmo2furious}.
 We apply a LoRA adapter with a rank of 16 and an alpha value of 1, as determined by grid search.
+Note that for the specific case of scaling experiments, we follow the protocol of \cite{sedlavcek2025approaching} and we therefore train new variants of our systems using W2V-BERT-2 as the speech encoder and Gemma2-9B-Instruct\footnote{https://huggingface.co/google/gemma-2-9b-it}as the LLM, while keeping the same connector.
+The training ASR datasets remained unchanged, but we used the augmented Speech Aware MultiWOZ~\cite{soltau-etal-2023-dstc} with SpokenWOZ for model training, followed by a final finetuning step on SpokenWOZ alone.

 During inference, we employ beam search with 5 beams, which was also selected based on grid search results.
 During ASR pre-training, we use a virtual batch size of 256, a learning rate of $1 \times 10^{-4}$, and 5,000 warm-up steps.
 Training proceeds until the word error rate (WER) on the combined validation sets of all datasets ceases to improve.
 For DST fine-tuning, we maintain the same virtual batch size of 256, use a learning rate of $2 \times 10^{-4}$, and 500 warm-up steps.
 The model is trained until the JGA on the validation set no longer improves.
-All our experiments\footnote{The source code will be released after acceptance} were performed using SpeechBrain toolkit\footnote{https://github.com/speechbrain/speechbrain} ~\cite{speechbrain_v1}
+All our experiments\footnote{The source code will be released after acceptance} were performed using SpeechBrain toolkit\footnote{https://github.com/speechbrain/speechbrain}~\cite{speechbrain_v1}